 Are your site speeds up to par?
 Research shows bounce rates increase as load times go up.
 In fact, 9.6% of visitors bounce when the page speed is two seconds.
 That number jumps to 32.3% when it takes seven seconds for a page to load.

 What software will you use to manage your subscription orders?
-This is one of the most important decisions you will make as you embark on your recurring revenue journey.
+This is one of the most important decisions you will make as you embark on your Magento recurring billing revenue journey.
 You should opt for a flexible solution that meets both merchant and customer needs.

 What is your Customer Relationship Management (CRM) strategy?
 Implementing a CRM system (such as Salesforce), helps you know your customers on a deep level so you can give them what they need.
 It serves as a centralized place for storing customer information, habits and data.